manashmandal/BloodSource/Resource/bloodsource_workflow.md

 Organization sign up:
-*1. Organization name:*
+1. Organization name:
-2. Contact no
+2. Contact No.
 3. Email
 4. Address of organization:
 5. Organization type: institutional or social?
 If institutional then name of the institution